 - Asphyxiation caused by rapid expansion of liquid to gas inside enclosed areas to create an oxygen deficient environment. - Pressure build-up caused by rapid expansion of liquid to gas inside of a vessel. - Fire or explosion caused when cryogenic liquids such as oxygen and hydrogen and flammable gases combine in air to create an oxygen rich environment.
 In the presence of flammable materials, the potential for fire/explosion becomes greater.

-Examples of Cryogenic Material include, but are not limited to: Inert Gases (i.e., Nitrogen, Helium, Neon), Flammable Gases (i.e. Hydrogen, Methane), and Oxygen.
+Examples: inert Gases (i.e., Nitrogen, Helium, Neon), Flammable Gases (i.e., Hydrogen, Methane), and Oxygen.